conduitl/csv_lesson/README.md

 Perhaps, I could just type a few lines into a command terminal and the information I need reorganizes itself.
 Now, I arrive at the whole point of this GitHub repository.
 Let's explore how we can make this happen.
 We'll have to keep reading, designing, and talking to people, but perhaps excessive copying-pasting will be a thing of the past, and we won't have to replace the **Ctrl**, **C**, and **V** keys quite so frequently on our keyboard.

 A mid-level technical manager once bragged to me that he'd used Excel to its limit, meaning he'd made a table with 65,000 something lines.
-Let's see if we can hold how we measure our work to a higher standard.
+Let's try to measure the quality of our work in a more meaningful way.

 ##Purpose
 This dream of "*a couple of commands and all my routine work is done*" is not something we can accomplish by ourselves.
 More sophisticated automation requires software development experts.
 However, you'll be surprised out how much you can accomplish and just how much of your routine work you can automate with a few tools and a little bit of guidance.